Peychaud’s Bitters: A New Orleans Take on Aromatic Bitters

-A couple of weeks back, when in the course of our monthlong study of aromatic bitters we covered some brands to fit your budget, one well-known bottle was perhaps noticeably absent from the mix: the storied New Orleans original, Peychaud's Bitters.
+In the past, we’ve written about aromatic bitters and covered some brands to fit your budget.
+But one well-known bottle was noticeably absent from the mix: the storied New Orleans original, Peychaud’s Bitters.

 Why Peychaud’s Is Unique

 The omission was intentional.
 Yes, Peychaud’s belongs to the broader category of aromatic bitters — of which Angostura is a member, too.
 Yes, it’s widely and reliably available and budget-friendly (Peychaud’s is owned by the whiskey giant Sazerac Company).